polar-app/polar-app/content/docs/incremental-reading.md

 ## Features in Polar that support incremental reading:

-**Document Repository**: Users can organize multiple reading materials (pdfs, epubs, webpages, ebooks) in one place.
+**Document Repository**: You can organize all your reading materials (pdfs, epubs, webpages, ebooks) in one place.

 <img class="img-fluid" src="https://i.imgur.com/4rClAxt.png">

-**<a href="https://getpolarized.io/docs/pagemarks.html" target="_blank">Pagemarks</a>** in Polar allow users to mark regions of a document and specify multiple ranges of text.
-Users can also turn on the auto-pagemark feature to track progress automatically.
-On the main page of Polar and at the top of the document, the progress reading bar will show users exactly where they left their pagemark.
+**<a href="https://getpolarized.io/docs/pagemarks.html" target="_blank">Pagemarks</a>** in Polar allow you to mark regions of a document and specify multiple ranges of text.
+You can also turn on the auto-pagemark feature to track progress automatically.
+On the main page of Polar and at the top of the document, the progress reading bar will show you exactly where they left their pagemark.

 <img class="img-fluid" src="https://i.imgur.com/7O1QseQ.png">

 **Annotations**: Simply highlight key information and it will automatically appear in the annotation sidebar.
 Polar supports different colors for annotation.
-Users can also create tags, comment, and modify annotations.
+You can also create tags, comment, and modify annotations.

-Users can work with annotations directly in a document or in the annotation repository.
-The advantage of the annotation repository for users is having annotations from all documents in one place.
-This feature allows users to build a graph-based / networked structure of annotations.
+You can work with annotations directly in a document or in the annotation repository.
+The advantage of the annotation repository is having annotations from all documents in one place.
+This feature allows you to build a graph-based / non-linear structure of annotations.

 <img class="img-fluid" src="https://i.imgur.com/beb8Qhh.png">